-Domaine Thibert St Véran Champ Rond has been a favourite wine of mine for several years and the 2011 vintage proved very popular with Wines With Attitude® customers.
-But at a recent tasting of several Domaine Thibert wines this St Véran Bois de Fée 2014 just nudged ahead of the Champ Rond because of its complexity and richness, which is due in part to the fact that it is a year older.
+Domaine Thibert St Véran Champ Rond has been a favourite wine of mine for several years and is very popular with Wines With Attitude® customers.
+But at a tasting of several Domaine Thibert wines this St Véran Bois de Fée 2014 just nudged ahead of the Champ Rond because of its complexity and richness, which is due in part to the fact that it is a year older.

-I was actually quite blown away by how good this wine was when I tasted it in March 2018.
+I was actually quite blown away by how good this wine was when I tasted it in March 2018 - and it is still great today.
 The velvety texture, complexity and long, tasty finish won me over.
 A-mazing!

 If served too cold, you will miss all the beautiful flavours.
 Be careful pouring the last few drops as sometimes there may be a deposit which is harmless and a natural consequence of minimum or no filtration, ensuring, in Domaine Thibert's words, "full aromatic expression and richness of flavour."